loganbek/streamline-tools/README.md

 1) Download the latest version of Streamline Tools [here](https://github.com/loganbek/streamlineTools/releases).

-2) Unzip the file into a streamLineTools folder.
+2) Extract the files into their own directory.

 3) Go to "chrome://extensions/" in your browser.